SherG/tester1/site/content/_index.md

   - image: /img/francisco-fernand-lossy.webp
     text: You'll see progress in only weeks.
 We carefully track your success.
 values:
-  heading: Our values
+  heading: Our Services
-  text: New text about values.
+  text: >+
+    A stronger you in mind and body is our passion.

+    Our safety-first strength training is designed to help you achieve optimal fitness.
 ---